• Skip to primary navigation

 • One sugar pie pumpkin makes about 2 cups of puree – about what you’d find in a can of store bought pumpkin puree.
 However, this can vary depending on size of pumpkin.

-• Before using homemade pumpkin puree in a recipe that calls for canned pumpkin puree, strain the pumpkin through a fine mesh strainer or cheese cloth.
+• Before using homemade pumpkin puree in a recipe for canned pumpkin puree, strain the pumpkin through a fine mesh strainer or cheese cloth.
 Let it set for about 30-60 minutes to strain off excess liquid.
-Homemade pumpkin puree tends to contain more moisture than the canned variety.

 • Note that if using homemade pumpkin puree in a recipe, it’s different than pumpkin pie puree.
 Store bought pumpkin pie puree is typically sweetened and contains spices.